russross/blackfriday/README.md

     with a pipe or plus sign and a minimum of three dashes, it is a **Block Table**.
 A block table may include block level elements in each (body) cell.
 If we want to start a new cell reuse the block table header syntax.
-In the exampe below we include a list in one of the cells.
+In the example below we include a list in one of the cells.

     ```
     |+-----------------------------------------------|